Surety Bond Indiana

 What They Are:

-In the event that the service provider fails to carry out the job as expected, the service recipient can make a claim on the bond and be compensated for any damages incurred.
+If the service provider fails to carry out the job as expected, the service recipient can claim the bond and be compensated for any damages incurred.

 In the bond contract, the service recipient is referred to as the obligee, and the service provider is the principal.
 When an obligee requests a bond from a principal, the principal will obtain the bond from an insurance company (referred to as the surety).
 This company will agree to honor any claims made against the bond by the obligee, and later seek compensation from the involved principal.

-When a principle applies for a bond from a surety, they need to demonstrate an ability to compensate the surety in the event that a claim is made against the bond by the obligee.
+When a principle applies for a bond from a surety, they need to demonstrate an ability to compensate the surety if a claim is made against the bond by the obligee.

 Bonding is one is part credit, one part insurance